-This comforting, substantial recipe makes a fantastic post-workout meal when you’re ravenous, still a bit shaky and need a little boost of carbs, protein and fat to replenish.
+This comforting, substantial recipe makes a fantastic post-workout meal when you’re ravenous, and need something satisfying.
 It’s also a great kids meal: ideal for sleepovers, a once-in-a-while dinner in front of the television, or even a summertime meal around the campfire—precook the sweet potatoes at home and wrap them in foil, warm the sloppy joe sauce in a pot on a hibachi or other portable grill, and assemble in front of the fire.

 Sloppy Joe-Stuffed Sweet Potatoes with BBQ Ranch

 - 1 green bell pepper, finely diced

 - 1 ½ pounds extra lean ground beef

 - 1 teaspoon Primal Kitchen Spicy Brown Mustard